russellsayshi/CWSC-C-with-Simple-Classes-/README.md

 A short one-day project I hacked together in Java to allow simple class creation in C. It allows compilation of files to C.

 ##Warnings
 CWSC does not yet have preprocessor support.
-To compile properly with imported classes and files, as well as preprocessor definitions, I recommend using `gcc -E` to generate preprocessed file output first.
+To compile properly with `#include`d classes and files, as well as preprocessor definitions, I recommend using `gcc -E` to generate preprocessed file output first.
 MSVC also has an `/E` option for getting preprocessor output.
 That can then be fed to this application.

 Additionally, as this application does not have preprocessor support, it won't detect included files, but depends on `stdlib.h`.
 Make sure to include that before attempting to compile.